jakobgt/cordova-plugin-admob/README.md

 How to install plugin whith phonegap CLI :
 > phonegap local plugin add https://github.com/aliokan/cordova-plugin-admob

-### For PositionFromTop

-Add this code to your CordovaActivity subclass on Android to get PositionFromTop to work:

-    // Remove this code, if not using positionFromTop.
-    RelativeLayout rl = new RelativeLayout(this);
-    root.removeView(appView);
-    rl.addView(appView);
-    setContentView(rl);

 ##Implementation:

 There are two calls needed to get AdMob Ads: